buchacm/manfred.buchacher.github.io/02publications.markdown

 __Optimization__

 - _Graph learning based on total variation minimization,_ with Peter Berger, Gabor Hannak and Gerald Matz,Proceedings of the 2018 IEEE International Conference on Acoustics, Speech and Signal Processing, 6309-6313, 2018 <a href="https://ieeexplore.ieee.org/document/8461603" target="_blank" rel="noopener"> [link] </a>\
   <sub> We consider the problem of learning the topology of a graph from a given set of smooth graph signals.
 We construct a weighted adjacency matrix that best explains the data in the sense of achieving the smallest graph total variation.
 For the case of noisy measurements of the graph signals we propose a scheme that simultaneously denoises the signals and learns the graph adjacency matrix.
 Our method allows for a direct control of the number of edges and of the weighted node degree.
-Numerical experiments demonstrate that our graph learning scheme is well suited for community detection. <\sub>
+Numerical experiments demonstrate that our graph learning scheme is well suited for community detection. </sub>

 __Theses__